dgaydukov/cert-aws/files/sa.md

 PG (Placement group) - create ec2 in underlying hardware in such a way as to avoid correlated failures.
 There are 2 types
 * cluster - packs instances close together inside AZ (good when you need high speed node-to-node communication, used in HPC apps). t2.micro can't be placed into cluster PG
-* partition - spread instances between different hardware partitions (so group in instances inside one partition don't share any hardware with group of instances from another partition)
+* partition (up to 7 per AZ) - spread instances between different hardware partitions (so group in instances inside one partition don't share any hardware with group of instances from another partition)
 * spread - strictly place instances into distinct hardware to reduce correlated failures

 Prefix list - set of one or more CIDR blocks (can be used in SG as `SourcePrefixListId` to define not single CIDR range but a set of them).